 After design and 3D printing of the fixtures, to ensure reproducibility and efficiency of the approach, 10 tendon samples from mice of the same background, age, and sex of the planned study should typically be tested (the exact sample size may vary depending on the tissue and animal model).
 The mechanical properties of these tendons should be determined to ensure that coefficients of variation for structural and material properties are within the expected range, as described in Table 1 and Table 2.
 These pilot tests should also confirm that artifactual failures (e.g., growth plate failure) do not occur.
 Multiple cycles of design, prototyping, and validation may be needed to achieve the desired results for tendons other than the supraspinatus and Achilles tendons described in the current paper.

 A number of groups have reported the mechanical properties of murine tendons.
 The coefficient of variations in these studies are typically high, often making it difficult to pick up differences among the comparison groups.
 Furthermore, methodological differences in tissue gripping among the various studies makes it difficult to determine whether failure properties are relevant to tendon or due to artifactual grip failures.
 To compare the new testing methods with existing methodologies, a literature review was performed and the results from 20 studies were summarized (Table 1 and Table 2).
-For supraspinatus tendon mechanical testing, the average coefficients of variation for maximum force, stiffness, maximum stress, and modulus were 27%, 39%, 52%, and 45%, respectively.
-For Achilles tendon mechanical testing, the average coefficients of variation for maximum force, stiffness, maximum stress, and modulus were 14%, 14%, 22%, and 22%, respectively.
-In the current study, the new method for testing murine tendons resulted in a 27%–52% reduction of supraspinatus tendon coefficients of variation and 6%–39% reduction in Achilles tendon coefficients of variation.
+In the literature, for supraspinatus tendon mechanical testing, the average coefficients of variation for maximum force, stiffness, maximum stress, and modulus were 27%, 39%, 52%, and 45%, respectively.
+For Achilles tendon mechanical testing, the average coefficients of variation for maximum force, stiffness, maximum stress, and modulus were 23%, 22%, 24%, and 25%, respectively.
+In the current study, the new method for testing murine tendons resulted in a 32%–63% reduction of supraspinatus tendon coefficients of variation and 6%–39% reduction in Achilles tendon coefficients of variation.

 There is no current standard methodology for gripping bones, thus it is unclear to what extent artifactual gripping issues has affected reported mechanical properties of murine tendons.
 Most groups report gripping the humerus bone by using epoxy resin13, polymethylmethacrylate (PMMA)14,15, or cyanoacrylate16 and securing the humeral head by applying a second coating of PMMA14, using custom fixture39 and/or inserting a paper clip25,28,30.
 Similarly, other groups report gripping of the much smaller calcaneus bone using custom-made fixtures19,20, anchoring by clamps21, fixing in self curing plastic cement22 or using a conical shape slot22.
 However, these methods remain limited by low reproducibility, high artifactual failure rates, and time-consuming preparation requirements.
 The new methods presented in this study have eliminated artifactual grip failures and have tripled the number of specimens that can be tested in a day.
 Furthermore, these methods are not limited to the supraspinatus and Achilles tendons, as they are easily adapted to testing other murine tendons and tendons from larger animal models.
 To test tendons from larger animals, however, the modulus of the 3D printed fixture material must be high enough that it is not compliant relative to the strength of the tendon being tested.

+Several studies have shown sex-based differences in tendon disorders indicating that women have reduced function following treatment after tendon injury40–42.
 In the current study, sex had a significant effect on the mechanical properties of murine tendons.
 As guided by the National Institutes of Health (NIH), we recommend accounting for sex as a biological variable in the research design of animal models where tendon mechanical properties will be measured.
-There are sex-based differences in tendon disorders, with several studies indicating that women have reduced function following treatment after tendon injury40–42.

 ACKNOWLEDGMENTS: